epsilion-war-mmorpg/epsilion_wars_mmorpg_automation/README.md

 Just get your character to the right location, equip PVE and run the Epsilion Trainer with `grind`.

-If you prefer to hunt for a limited time, you can use `grind -t 30`: it will only hunt for 30 minutes, after which it will automatically shut down.
+If you prefer to hunt for a limited time, you can use `poetry run grind -t 30`: it will only hunt for 30 minutes, after which it will automatically shut down.

 See also [grinding guide here](https://teletype.in/@esemiko/epsa-gringing) [RU lang].